yudium/twitter/backend/documentation/Controller.md

-# Request Handler
+# Controller

 ## Problem

-previously we have code like this
+Previously we have code like this

 ```js
 app.post("/tweet", (req, res) => {